 By 1945 most of China was under the control of the Kuomintang (KMT) also called the Nationalist Party.
 After World War II it took over the island groups of Taiwan and Pengh.
-The turning point for the Kuomintang party happened in 1949 when the Communist took over the control of continental China in the Chinese Civil War.
+The turning point for the Kuomintang party happened in 1949 when the Communists took over the control of continental China in the Chinese Civil War.
 The Kuomintang party, calling themselves the Republic of China, shifted base to Taiwan with control over only Taiwan, Penghu, Kinmen, Matsu, and other minor islands.
 Taipei was made the provisional capital.

-The communist party took control over mainland China and founded the People's Republic of China with Beijing as their capital.
+The Communist party took control over mainland China and founded the People's Republic of China with Beijing as their capital.
 Thus began the fight of the two governments claiming to be the legitimate Government of China.